theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

     sudo -u foreman-proxy ssh-keygen -f ~foreman-proxy/.ssh/id_rsa_foreman_proxy -N ''

-When using SELinux make sure the directory and the files have correct labels of ssh_home_t.
+When using SELinux make sure the directory and the files have correct labels of `ssh_home_t`.
 If not, restore the context:

     restorecon -RvF ~foreman-proxy/.ssh

-Don't forget to restart Foreman, Smart Proxy and Foreman tasks so plugins are loaded
+Don't forget to restart Foreman, Smart Proxy, Smart Proxy Dynflow and Foreman tasks so plugins are loaded

     service httpd restart
     service foreman-tasks restart
     service foreman-proxy restart
+    # Skip the following step on Debian
+    service smart_proxy_dynflow_core restart

 Finally, you have to refresh the Smart Proxy features in the Foreman:
 Dynflow and Ssh should appear there as new features of the Smart Proxy.